 If anyone is using one or two drives then this feature will not make a major issue.
 If the user chooses to use plenty of hard and optical drives in his system, then he should do with ATX motherboards.

-Who is Better – ATX or Micro ATX
+Which is Better – ATX or Micro ATX?

 ATX and Micro ATX are used in different sizes of systems.
 There are many differences between them.
 But, in terms of performance ATX is better as it offers plenty of up-gradation options to the users.